 But hear me out.
-The aroma is more medical than it is actually smelly, but, if you're sensitive to scent, it certainly takes getting used to.
-The fact of the matter is when you see your even, glowing, blemish-free skin for the first time, you'll be too busy dancing around your bathroom to notice.
+The aroma is more medicinal than it is smelly.
+But if you're sensitive to scent, it certainly takes getting used to.
+The fact of the matter is when you see your smooth, glowing, blemish-free skin for the first time, you'll be too busy dancing around your bathroom to notice.

-Biologique Recherche Lotion P50 1970 ($65)
+Biologique Recherche Lotion P50 1970

 I finally had the tingly, vinegar-scented formula applied to my face during a facial by Toska Husted herself at Toska European Spa, where its dark spot-erasing, pore-shrinking, and complexion-balancing results left my jaw dragging along the treatment room floor.
 "P50 is an acid toner that exfoliates the skin while nourishing it with botanical extracts and vitamins," says Husted.

 The ingredients are a mix of a few of the usuals: lactic acid, salicylic acid, and citric acid blended together with a selection of other, more eyebrow-raising components like onion extract, horseradish, sulfur, and vinegar (which certainly explain the smell).
 Immediately after drenching a cotton pad with the bottle's contents and swiping it carefully over my face (twice a day, as suggested by Husted), I feel a flush of tingling.
-It's a sensation that doesn't hurt or feel uncomfortable, but, rather, satisfying and exciting in that "I can tell this is working" kind of way.
+It's a sensation that doesn't hurt or feel uncomfortable, but, instead, satisfying and exciting in that "I can tell this is working" kind of way.

-SkinCeuticals C E Ferulic ($165)
+SkinCeuticals C E Ferulic

 The thing is, the reason I lived without it for so long (despite its many, many glowing reviews) is the smell.
 It was described to me as something like "boiling hot dog water," which, to be fair, isn't far from the truth.
 You get used to it, though, and for what it does to my skin, I'll never complain again.

-Biologique Recherche Sérum Placenta ($66)
+Biologique Recherche Sérum Placenta

 "Sérum Placenta is an intensive repairing and nourishing serum," explains Husted.
 "Containing placental biostimulin protein extracts, this healing and regenerating serum can be used to strengthen and re-build the skin.
 It's ideal for post-acne scarring, after peels, or prolonged use of Retin-A. It also helps lighten areas of pigmentation caused by skin imperfections."
-Because Biologique Recherche doesn't add any perfumes to their products, it is quite pungent.
+Because Biologique Recherche doesn't add any perfumes to their products, it is also quite pungent.
 But, again, whatever works.